yebrai/OurHome/README.md

 ## ✨ About Us ✨

-> [Ignacio Moni] , I'm Pmmm and I'm learning JavaScript language.
+> Hi! my name is [Ignacio Moni] , and I'm learning JavaScript language.
 I enjoy teamworking while learning new features!
-As [John Gruber] writes on the [Markdown site][df1]

 > My name is [Ivan Yebra], I am learning web programming and this project seems interesting to me to relate what I learned about programming and what I previously studied about investments.